The NSTF Awards is the flagship project of the National Science and Technology Forum (NSTF), in partnership with South32.

 The NSTF Awards have long been coveted in South Africa as the ultimate public recognition of achievement and success in the SET and innovation sectors.

 - Winners receive a prestigious, custom-made trophy at the annual NSTF Awards gala dinner which is held in Gauteng in June/July of each year.
+This was moved to an online event in 2020 and a hybrid event is being considered for 2021.

 - Finalists are featured in the Who’s Who of SET and Innovation in South Africa, an annual publication.